AnkurP771/Marketing-analytics/README.md

-# 🧠 Customer Review Sentiment Analysis using VADER and SQL Server
+# 🧠 Customer Review Sentiment Analysis using Sentiment Analysis and SQL Server

 This project performs sentiment analysis on customer reviews stored in a SQL Server database using the VADER (Valence Aware Dictionary for sEntiment Reasoning) sentiment analysis tool in Python.
 The results are classified into categories and buckets and finally saved as a CSV file for further use and visualization.